vec241/final_project/sy1743/user_guide.md

   - Enter an integer from 1 to 12 as month.
 - Enter back: go back to main menu.
 - Enter quit: exit the program.
+- Note: close one plot will show the next plot

 ###### Option 2: Station frequency visualization
 - Input year and month between 2013/7 and 2015/10: